bigarabuza/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a senior accountant/analyst at DuPont using business intelligence & data analytics to drive business value.
-I live in Philadelphia and like to write about the ever evolving world of data analysis I find myself in.
+I am just a guy trying to make some sense of the world through business intelligence and data analytics.
+Working toward one day using my skills to enable organizations to make stronger, better, more just impacts on humanity.

+Marathoner.
+Triathlete.
+Husband.
+Dad to a sprited toddler.